jdmbg/ases_hours_logger/README.md

     - **BUFFER_TIME**: The time that passes between each browser action.
 We need a bit of time between actions for performance reasons.
 Only adjust if needed, for example, if your internet connection is slow.
 The default is 0.3 seconds.
     - **FINAL_WAIT_IN_SEC**: The time that the browser window will remain open after completing all booking actions.
 The default is 60 seconds.

+3. Connect to your employers VPN if necessary.

-3. Run the script:
+4. Run the script:

     ```bash
     python3 hour_logger.py "ASES_USERNAME" "ASES_PASSWORD"
     ```

-4. See the magic happen 🧙.
+5. See the magic happen 🧙.

-5. Ensure everything was logged correctly and **manually click on the "SAVE" button**.
+6. Ensure everything was logged correctly and **manually click on the "SAVE" button**.

 Feel free to customize the settings to match your specific needs.
 If you encounter any issues, consider adjusting the waiting times or reaching out for support.
 Happy logging!